Skip to content

 Label the destination

-Tell scanners what will open: menu, Wi-Fi, contact card, review link, payment, or support chat.
+Tell scanners what will open before they scan: menu, Wi-Fi, contact card, review link, payment request, app store page, or support chat.

 Avoid sensitive data

-Do not encode passwords, private notes, access tokens, or personal data in public QR codes.
+Do not encode passwords beyond guest Wi-Fi, private notes, access tokens, internal IDs, or personal data in public QR codes.

 Inspect public placements

-Check printed codes for tampering, stickers, low contrast, or redirected destinations.
+Check printed codes for tampering, replacement stickers, damage, glare, low contrast, stale URLs, or unexpected redirects.

 Safety tradeoffs